The investigation of quark - antiquark potential in plasma with hyperscaling violation background: The Validity of Im for perpendicular case of dipole

-We proceed this section with a review of derivation of Im$V_{Q\bar{Q}}$ when the dipole is moving with velocity vector perpendicularly to the wind and rapidity $\eta$ \cite{sif}.
-Then, we will apply it for a hyperscaling violation metric.
-Now, we represent a derivation of relation for the imaginary part of potential from \cite{fn}.
-The reader can see more details in that reference.
-From there, the effect(s) of worldsheet fluctuations around the classical configuration $r_{c(x)}$ should be considered, where $c$ is the deepest position of the string in the bulk.
+As we know from Wilson loop one can obtain the potential of quark-antiquark with rectangular loop.
+On the other hand the expectation value of Wilson loop in large $N$ limit with the condition of string worldsheet helps us to arrange the corresponding potential.
+By choosing different metric background in Nambu-Goto action and mapping potential give some configuration to the quark system \cite{wipo,fn}.
+So, we first derive the Im$V_{Q\bar{Q}}$ when the dipole moves with velocity perpendicular to the wind and rapidity $\eta$ \cite{sif}.
+Then, we will apply such a process for a hyperscaling violation metric and represent a derivation of relation for the imaginary part of potential .
+In that case we have to consider the effects of worldsheet fluctuations around the classical configuration $r_{c(x)}$, which is given by